mikitahap/OOP-assignments/README.md

 If you want to improve the solutions or add alternative implementations, feel free to contribute!

 ## 📜 License
 This project is for **educational purposes only**.
-Feel free to use it as a reference, but please do not submit these solutions as your own work.
+Feel free to use it as a reference, but it is **strictly prohibited** to submit these solutions as your own work for laboratory assignments or exams.

 ---
 ⭐ Star the repository if you found it helpful!